 Because moms are awesome, right?

 Well, yes, they are… but when your toddler spurns everyone else except mom, then you have a problem.

 There is no doubt that a unique link exists between mother and child.
-When you spend the first 9 months of existence inside a person, you grow attached to them… literally until the cord is cut!
+When you spend your first 9 months of life within another person, you become emotionally linked to them… until the cord is severed!

 If you get a lot of attention from only mom as a baby, then that bond keeps growing and growing.
 This is how it should be.
 It’s a common reason you will have a 2-year-old attached to mom more than dad.

 However, if dad or other carers take it in turns to care for the baby, then that bond will grow stronger with all of those folks too.

 Child Overly Attached To Mother?
 Try These Tips